 Are you interested in obtaining dual citizenship in Italy, Ireland, Canada or elsewhere?
 Aren’t sure where to start or how to find the records you need?
 Our team of professional genealogists can help!

-If your dual citizenship goal is from or to a different country, we can help with the genealogy part — learning names and dates/places of birth, marriage, and/or death for your ancestors — but you’ll likely need to work with an immigration attorney and/or your consulate to obtain the official records you need.
+To help with your dual citizenship goal we can assist with the genealogy part — learning names and dates/places of birth, marriage, and/or death for your ancestors — but you'll likely need to work with an immigration attorney and/or your consulate to obtain the official records you need.

-Keep in mind that this privilege is not available to just anyone.
+Keep in mind that the privilege of dual citizenship is not available to just anyone.
 Each country has its own laws and requirements about who is eligible and how to apply, so it is a good idea to research those stipulations before beginning the process.
-If you don’t know much about your ancestors and are still not even sure if you qualify, that will be the first goal – to look at your ancestral lines, extend them as needed, and determine if you qualify for dual citizenship based on the requirements of the country you are interested in.
+If you don’t know much about your ancestors and are still not even sure if you qualify, that will be the first goal – to look at your ancestral lines, extend them as needed, and then you can talk to your consulate or an immigration lawyer to determine if you qualify based on the requirements of the country you are interested in.
+The team at Legacy Tree Genealogists can bring their expertise to your particular situation by gathering the necessary ancestry records.
+For example, for Canadian dual citizenship, according to the government resources of Canada’s Citizenship Help Centre, Canadian law allows individuals to be both citizens of Canada and another country.

 Dual Citizenship Application Process

-As part of the dual citizenship application process, you’ll be required to obtain very specific types and pieces of documentation for yourself and each family member going back to the target ancestor.
+As part of the application process, you’ll be required to obtain very specific types and pieces of documentation for yourself and each family member going back to the target ancestor.
 While each country has different requirements, (and if you are in the U.S., each consulate also has slightly different requirements), you’ll generally need to obtain birth, marriage, and death records for each direct-line ancestor going back to the one you are applying through.
 These will usually need to be “long-form” copies, meaning that they show the town of birth (not just the county) and normally list the parents.
 You’ll also generally need to obtain naturalization paperwork for your immigrant ancestor, as well as possibly passenger lists and census records.
 This can be a time-consuming and expensive process, but if dual citizenship can be attained, the rewards often make it more than worth it.
+For example, having Irish dual citizenship allows you to buy property and work in Ireland without worrying about a visa expiring.

 Benefits of Dual Citizenship